ALievre/ALievre.github.io/src/data/tabs/smart_devices.md

 SUPERVIZOR: JÉRÉMIE GRISOLIA

 <p style="text-indent: 2%; text-align: justify;">
-    Smart devices based on sensors are everywhere in our daily life.
-In this course, we will follow the complete creation process of a smart gas sensor, from the nano-particle deposition to the signal acquisition on a microcontroller and the LoRa communication.
+    Smart devices based on sensors are an important part of all the devices surrounding us.
+In this course, we participated in the whole creation process of a gas sensor, from the nano-particle deposition to the signal acquisition on a microcontroller.
 </p>

 <details>
     <summary style="color: #56b6c2">Description</summary>
     <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
-        The Smart Devices course or module gathers five classes that go over the different steps to produce a smart sensor, in our case a gas detector.
-        First, we had theoretical classes about sensors in general and optical sensors, as an introduction or reminder to the concepts of real-life physical values measurement.
-Then, we tackled the actual sensor creation at the AIME lab, and all the post treatment of the measurement produced.
-        You can find a quick summary of the courses content in the table below.
-The next subsection will focus on the most relevent experiences in more detail: the nano-particle deposition to create the sensor, and the MOSH mini-project.
+        The Smart Devices module gathers four classes that go over the different steps of production of a nana-particle based gas sensor.
+We completed an internship at the AIME lab to be part of the creation of the sensor and the treatment of the produced data we measured during tests.
+We also had theoretical classes about sensors in general, as an introduction to the concepts of real-life physical values measurement.
+First, I summarized the courses in the table below.
+Then, I focused on the most relevent experiences: the nano-particle deposition to create the sensor and the M&OSH project.
     </p>
     <table style="border-collapse: collapse; border: 1px #56b6c2 solid; text-align: center; margin-left: 2%;">
     <tr style="border: 1px #56b6c2 solid; background-color: #56b6c2; color: #282c34; font-weight: bold;text-align: center; padding: 10px;">